WDwelle/WDwelle.github.io/README.md

 Here I will showcase some of my projects and stuff about me.

-I graduated from the Coding Dojo Full Stack development bootcamp in February of 2022.
+I graduated from the Coding Dojo Full Stack development bootcamp .

 **Python**
 I fell in love with the simple syntax and power of python.
 I learned to connect to API's and connect to a mySQL database.